-This classic banana bread is easy to make and everyone will love it – the best way to use up some over-ripe bananas, and it makes a great breakfast or snack!
+This classic banana bread is easy to make and everyone will love it – a great way to use up over-ripe bananas and it makes a great snack!

 Do you have a favourite, go-to banana bread recipe that you think of every time you have those over ripe bananas just begging to be used?

 I have plenty of recipes I love to make with those bananas.
 It’s usually a bit of a debate trying to decide what to make with them.

 But after finding this classic recipe in a very old cookbook of my mom’s (and then messing with it a bit because I can’t leave well enough alone!), I have to say that this bread might be the winner now.

 Even when I already have a loaf waiting in the freezer.

 How do you make a moist banana bread?

 To get a moist bread, use very ripe bananas.
 They should be quite dark in colour.
 If they’re only just starting to get brown spots on the peels they won’t be as sweet.
 Bananas that are very ripe with lots of brown spots on the peel are best.
 Using frozen, thawed, ripe bananas also adds more moisture to the bread.

 You also need to be sure to only stir until the ingredients are just combined.
 If you stir the batter too much your banana bread will have a denser texture.